-How to Send Personalized Emails with Mail Merge in Gmail - Digital Inspiration
+How to Send Personalized Emails with Mail Merge in Gmail

-Mail Merge for Gmail lets you easily send personalized messages to one or more email recipients.
-You can write a single draft email in Gmail, specify the list of email recipients in a Google Spreadsheet and the Mail Merge program will send customized emails to all these addresses in one go.
+Mail Merge for Gmail helps you send personalized messages to one or more email recipients.
+You can write a single draft email in Gmail, specify the list of email recipients in a Google Sheet and the Mail Merge program will automatically send customized emails to all these addresses in one go.

-Mail Merge is a popular feature of Microsoft Outlook and, with the help of Google Scripts, we can easily perform mail merge in Gmail, Google Inbox, Google Apps and G Suite accounts as well.
+Mail Merge is a popular feature of Microsoft Outlook and, with the help of Google Scripts, we can easily perform mail merge in Gmail and Google Workspace accounts as well.

-Gmail Mail Merge is powerful and packed with useful features.
+Gmail Mail Merge is powerful, popular (500,000+ users) and packed with useful features.

 You can insert different (unique) file attachments from Google Drive for each recipient, the emails can be written in plain text or formatted in rich-text HTML and the email opens can be tracked so you’ll know if an email has been read.
 You can also schedule merges and send your emails later at your preferred date and hour.

 Watch this Mail Merge video tutorial to learn more.